rashidkhitilow/DynamicNumber/README.md

 Default mode is double.

-Modes BigDecimal and BigFraction are usually used for division operation of very high accuracy.
-BigFraction is the most accurate and it gives no precision loss.
+Modes BigDecimal and BigFraction are usually used for division operations of very high accuracy or for operations on large numbers(when double is not enough).
+BigFraction is the most accurate and it gives no precision loss in division operations.
 It should be noted that, that the higher accuracy is the lesser performance we get.
 So you should use different modes based on your requirements.

 Mode is defined using <i>DynamicNumber.modeDefault = DynamicNumber.modeBigDecimal;</i> or passing required mode when initiating object.